Guide to Work, Study, Travel and Living Abroad

 1. Study Abroad Internships

-Hundreds of overseas internships are sponsored by universities and for undergraduates are the most easily available option.
-Advantages include credit, applicability of financial aid, and a variety of subjects and locations.
+Hundreds of overseas internships are sponsored by universities and, for undergraduates, are the most readily available option.
+Advantages include credit, financial aid applicability, and diverse subjects and locations.
 Disadvantages are cost and sometimes unpredictability of placement.
 You can find study abroad internships in the internship section of TransitionsAbroad.com.

 2. Internship Exchange / Work Permit Programs

 A few reciprocal exchange programs offer paying internships in applied fields.
 If you find your own internship abroad, these organizations can also assist in obtaining a work permit.
-There are websites for finding these programs, including Transitions Abroad's Internships Abroad section.
+Websites for finding these programs include Transitions Abroad's Internships Abroad section.

 AIESEC (125-plus countries), a student-run international organization with chapters on many campuses, offers business-related internships open to all majors.
-AIESEC members have preference in getting these internships.
+AIESEC members have a preference for getting these internships.

-BUNAC provides help to find paid work in Australia (18-30), New Zealand (18-35), Canada, as well as volunteering opportunities in Cambodia (18+), Peru (18+), and South Africa (18+).
+BUNAC provides help to find paid work in Australia (18-30), New Zealand (18-35), and Canada (18-35).
 The work and volunteer abroad organization provides a work permit and job-hunting assistance.
-U.S. college students and recent graduates (within 1 semester) eligible for internships in Britain.
-BUNAC also has programs for those who live in the UK or live in neither the UK nor the USA.
+U.S. college students and recent graduates (within 1 semester) are eligible for internships in Britain.

 3. Internships Directly with International Organizations

 Some organizations in international sectors offer internship programs with a centralized formal application process.
-Many do not have formal internships but often respond positively to applications from individuals who propose their own “internship.”
-In general, the larger and better-known the organization, the more competitive the application process for internships will be.
+Many do not have legal internships but often respond positively to applications from individuals who propose their own "internship."
+The larger and better-known the organization, the more competitive the internship application process will be.
 Smaller and more locally-based organizations, often overlooked by applicants, may offer some of the best internship experiences.

-b) Public Multinationals (also known as “international organizations”).
-Multi-government giants like the United Nations, and the World Bank offer internships.
-They are often unpaid and highly competitive (paid positions are usually reserved for graduate students), and most positions for Americans are in the U.S. Some are designated as officially recognized international organizations.
+B) Public Multinationals (also known as “international organizations”).
+Multi-government giants like the United Nations (search on "internship," and the World Bank offer internships. hey are often unpaid and highly competitive (paid positions are usually reserved for graduate students), and most positions for Americans are in the U.S. Some are designated as officially recognized international organizations.
 Work permits for these employers are easier to get.
-The U.S. State Department has links to the job sites of many major international organizations.
+Again, the U.S. State Department has links to the jobs, internships, and fellowships with many major international organizations.

-c) Private Enterprise.
-Organized international internship programs are sponsored by Proctor & Gamble, Coca-Cola, and others.
+C) Private Enterprise.
+Many multinational corporations sponsor organized international internship programs.
 These are sometimes restricted to students in MBA programs.
-Many undergraduates, however, have arranged overseas internships with U.S. or host-country companies, especially by using BUNAC program.
+However, Some undergraduates and post-graduates have arranged overseas internships with host-country companies, especially using agencies who help with "working holidays" in Australia, New Zealand, and Canada, such as the BUNAC agency.
 Most internships with private industry pay enough to cover basic living expenses, though usually not the cost of transatlantic airfare.
-There are websites that require membership and supply information about internship opportunities, such as GoingGlobal.com, and the fine myWorldAbroad hosted by Jean-Marc Hachey.
+Some websites require membership (often provided by academic institutions) and supply information about internship opportunities, such as the fine myWorldAbroad site hosted by Jean-Marc Hachey.

-e) Educational Organizations.
+E) Educational Organizations.
 Teachers are needed worldwide.
-Positions fall into two categories: Teaching English as a foreign language, for which no other credential than a bachelor’s degree is usually needed, and teaching K-12 in overseas schools taught in English, for which teaching certification is usually required.
+Positions fall into two primary categories: Teaching English as a foreign language, for which a bachelor's degree and a quickly and easily obtained TEFL certificate are usually required, and teaching K-12 in overseas schools usually taught in English, for which a teaching certification is usually required.
 Most teaching positions require a commitment of at least one academic year.
 Teaching at the university level nearly always requires an advanced degree.
-See also the websites of Univ. of Michigan's International Center, and the excellent forums and job posting sections of Dave's ESL Café.
+See also the websites of University of Michigan's International Center, and the excellent forums and job posting sections of Dave's ESL Café.

-f) Private Volontary Organizations (PVOs) offer many overseas placements and are one of the only possibilities for work in developing countries.
-Positions are typically designated as "volunteer" or service positions, rather than internships.
-These range from secular organizations, such as Amigos de las Americas or WorldTeach, to religious-sponsored groups.
+F) Private Volontary Organizations (PVOs) ooffer many overseas placements.
+Positions are typically designated as "volunteer" or service positions rather than internships.
+However, increasingly unpaid internship placements are available for positions where the participant gains skills and experience in everything from medicine to media to STEM.
+These range from secular organizations, such as Global Experiences, ELI Abroad, and Amigos de las Americas, to religious-sponsored groups.
 Short-term placements (of less than one year) will often charge fees, or at best provide room and board.
 A few long-term placements provide for all the expenses of the volunteer, most notably the Peace Corps (a U.S. government program which funds positions with host-country voluntary organizations).
-Again "volunteer" positions offer the possible benefit of deferring educational loan repayments during the volunteer assignment.
 See the volunteer abroad section of Transitions Abroad.

-William Nolting worked for many years at the University of Michigan Overseas Opportunities Office and was the International Educational and former Work Abroad editor for Transitions Abroad Magazine.
+William Nolting worked at the University of Michigan Overseas Opportunities Office in education abroad.
+He received two top awards from his professional association, NAFSA: Association of International Educators: Life Membership and the Education Abroad Leadership Award.
+He was the International Education and former Work Abroad editor for Transitions Abroad Magazine.

 Related Topics